News

 Read Full Article![Paul Torrens](https://ph.ucla.edu/sites/default/files/styles/large/public/2023-04/2019.09.24_PressRelease_Torrens_Thumbnail.png?itok=xZIcAG3P)

-In an opinion piece published in The Hill, distinguished professor of health policy and management Dr. Jonathan Fielding discusses developments in sunscreen-related research and best practices to protect oneself from the sun.
+In an opinion piece published in The Hill, distinguished professor of health policy and management Dr. Jonathan Fielding discusses climate change-induced threats to public health and required actions to mitigate and reverse trending health impacts.

 Source: The Hill Read Full Article